zac7777/Entropy/Entropy/Core Concepts/Non-Combat.md

 ## Fall damage

 At a fall of 3 meters or higher, you will begin to take bludgeoning damage that bypasses any DT or vulnerabilities/resistances/immunities.
-Past 10m, you will begin crippling limbs, rolling a d2 for each limb and crippling them on a 0.,
+Past 10m, you will begin crippling limbs, rolling a d2 for each limb and crippling them on a 0.
+Falling happens at a speed of 50m per round, then damage is taken once the ground is reached.

 The damage taken from a fall can be calculated by: